 An HTML image link can be inserted using the same syntax as an inline link

-or as as a reference links, with a
+or as as a reference link, with a

 ! character placed before the construct: